syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-resizing.md

 Grid provides the ability to resize columns using an external button click.
 This can be achieved by changing the [width](../../api/grid/columnDirective/#width) property of the column and refreshing the grid using the [refreshColumns](../../api/grid#refreshcolumns) method in the external button click function.

 The following example demonstrates how to resize the columns in a grid.
-This is done by using the [change](../../api/drop-down-list/#change) event of the DropDownList control by change the [width](../../api/grid/columnDirective/#width) property of the selected column.
+This is done by using the [change](../../api/drop-down-list/#change) event of the DropDownList control by changing the [width](../../api/grid/columnDirective/#width) property of the selected column.
 This is accomplished using the  [getColumnByField](../../api/grid/#getcolumnbyfield) on external button click.
 Then, the [refreshColumns](../..api/grid#refreshcolumns) method is called on the grid control to update the displayed columns based on user interaction.

 {% if page.publishingplatform == "typescript" %}